Tahir-Siddiqh/Codecademy-Projects/README.md

 * insurance.py is a simple project on variables to give insurance changes for each variable.
 * insurancecontrolflow.py is continuation of insurance.py where I added control flow logic to the simple program.
 * insurancelist.py is a simple code where a list functions have been used.
-* insuranceloop.py is a project on loops for insuranse agency.
+* insuranceloop.py is a project on loops for insurance agency.
 * insurancestring.py simple project on cleaning and dividing strings provided.
 * insuranceclass.py is a review project on classes in python.
 * Helloworld.java are my first lines of code in Java language.